Freight Shipping from Toledo to Phoenix

 How much does it cost to ship freight from Toledo to Phoenix?

-Full truckload (FTL) rates from Toledo, OH to Phoenix, AZ currently range from $4,623-$5,698 for a standard dry van load over the 2,150-mile route.
+Full truckload (FTL) rates from Toledo, OH to Phoenix, AZ currently range $4,623-$5,698 (roughly $2.15-$2.66 per mile over 2,150 miles).
 LTL shipments typically cost $1,383-$2,228 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Phoenix?